Every engagement follows three phases. Each phase has defined scope, concrete deliverables, and a leadership decision gate.

 - Evidence precedes action.
 No cutover happens without reconciliation data and agreed success criteria.

 - Rollback is always available.
-Parallel-run architecture means the old path stays live until the new one is proven.
+Parallel-run architecture keeps the old path live until the new one is proven.